 Walks in Cornwall

-Cornwall is a wonderful county in which to walk and many of our cottages are located within easy reach of the South West Coast Path.
+Cornwall is a beautiful county to walk, and many of our cottages are located within easy reach of the South West Coast Path.
 Whether you wish to view the dramatic coastline on the North coast or the gentler South coast, there are many walks to choose from to suit all abilities and all family members.

 View our selection of village-based holiday cottages ideal for walking holidays.